 Unfortunately, not all contractors can be said to fall into that category.
 These other folks, sometimes with the support of the people who fund them, will ignore recommended safe methods, Federal regulations, equipment operation manuals, vibration standards and their own policies, damaging your home and many others.
 If your house gets spoiled by one of those, you're in for an unpleasant fight.

 Substantial vibration damage is neither necessary nor unavoidable.
 There are well-known, free, publicly-available and respected documents which describe how vibration damage occurs and how to mitigate vibration so as to forestall damage.
 While not all construction projects cause damage to nearby structures, it is widely accepted among those with some understanding of the relevant science that damage is possible under some circumstances.
-It is, perhaps, even probable when safe operation procedures, accepted methods, company policies and mitigation means are ignored.
+It is, perhaps, even probable when safe operation procedures, accepted methods, company policies and mitigation means are disregarded.

 If you are involved with a construction vibration damage occurrence, you will probably be subjected to unscientific, unsupported and self-serving biases to the effect that "construction can't cause damage".
 These seem prevalent among those involved in construction-related activities.
-While it is undoubtedly true that not all construction work causes vibration damage and not all damage claims actually involve construction vibration causation, blanket statements that damage is "impossible" are both unproven and unprovable logically.
+While it is undoubtedly true that not all construction work causes vibration damage and not all damage claims actually involve construction vibration causation, blanket statements that damage is "impossible" are both unproven and unprovable.
 Many of the people who offer, and, perhaps, genuinely believe such views, seem completely unaware that, if there is any rational basis for them at all, it is limited, scientifically extremely weak and too often contradicted both by experience and scientific studies.

 Such biased attitudes may actually contribute to damage, by giving construction workers and on-site supervisors a false sense of security about the potential consequences of their work.
 Further contributing to damage are monetary incentives in contracts for on-time completion, which too often end up encouraging the contractor to do the work as fast as possible, with minimal concern for surrounding property.
 Such unintended incentives for the contractor to carry out operations in a predictably risky manner could be removed simply by requiring that receipt of such incentives be contingent upon completion of the job without damage complaints.